-2. In calculating DAF values in the case where the smoothed model has a cut-off, the reduction in the magnitude of weather sensitivity will be phased in as described in Section 9 on page 2 of the 2021 NDM Algorithms booklet.
-This approach has been in place since its introduction at the time of the spring 1997 NDM analysis.
+2. In calculating DAF values in the case where the smoothed model has a cut-off, the reduction in the magnitude of weather sensitivity will be phased in as described in Section 9 of the NDM Algorithms booklet.

 3. Peak Load Factor computations for each EUC will be based on the relevant smoothed model.